(1) The Secretary may:

 (2) In the case of a permit suspension pursuant to §A(1)(a) of this regulation or a permit revocation pursuant to §B of this regulation, before taking action against a person, the Secretary shall provide written notice of the facts that warrant the suspension or revocation and an opportunity for a hearing before suspending or revoking the permit.

-(3) To preserve a right to a hearing, a person shall contact the Secretary within 30 days of the receipt of the notice.
+(3) To preserve a right to a hearing, a person shall contact the Secretary within 10 business days of the receipt of the notice.